Three (3) compliance issues are discussed regarding management review meetings, including procedural requirements, forms and records, and attendance.

 Skipping the Management Review Meetings

 If you are interested in a free management review webinar on this topic, please sign-up for our webinar.
 The webinar will also be available as a free recording for anyone that is registered.
-Registrants will also receive a copy of the webinar slide deck and a copy of Medical Device Academy’s Management Review template.
+Registrants will also receive a copy of the webinar slide deck and a copy of the Medical Device Academy’s Management Review template.